-- Place sheets of newspapers around the room to create "islands".
+- 1. Place sheets of newspapers around the room to create "islands."
 You can also create islands by forming skipping ropes into circles on the ground.
-If there are enough supplies, try to create one island per girl. - 2.
-The girls are going to represent animals that live on different islands.
+If there are enough supplies, try to create one island per youth. - 2.
+The youth are going to represent animals that live on different islands.

 - sheets of newspaper or skipping ropes - music - 3.
-When the music plays, the girls have to pretend to look for food and water away from their islands.
+When the music plays, the youth have to pretend to look for food and water away from their islands.
 They will continue to do this as long as the music is playing. - 4.
-When the music stops, the girls have to quickly find safety and shelter on an island.
+When the music stops, the youth have to quickly find safety and shelter on an island.
 This is to represent the animals seeking safety from their predators or harsh weather conditions. - 5.
 Everyone must get on an island.
-If there are no islands available, then the girls must make room for other girls to share.
-If any of a girl's body part is outside the island, then she has "not survived".
-Encourage the girls to help each stay alive and fit on an island. - 6.
+If there are no islands available, then the youth must make room for other youth to share.
+If any of a youth's body part is outside the island, then they have "not survived."
+Encourage the youth to help each stay alive and fit on an island. - 6.
 As the game continues, an island is removed during each round.
 This is to represent urbanization (e.g. cities) and human developments, where humans have taken over wildlife habitats.
-The game ends when there are only one or two islands left and all the girls are forced to squish together so that everyone fits.
+The game ends when there are only one or two islands left, and all the youth are forced to squish together so that everyone fits.
 Stop the game when it is no longer possible to fit everyone on the remaining islands.

-The girls can learn about the importance of habitat and how a decrease in space for organisms to live can lead to limited resources like food, water, and shelter due to competition amongst the organisms in that community.
-Brainstorm with the girls and come up with ways in which a habitat can be changed.
+The youth can learn about the importance of habitat and how a decrease in space for organisms to live can lead to limited resources like food, water, and shelter due to competition amongst the organisms in that community.
+Brainstorm with the youth and come up with ways in which a habitat can be changed.
 They will realize that both natural disasters (e.g. acid rain, greenhouse effect, global warming, climate change, forest fires, volcanic eruptions) and human activities (e.g. road construction, building of new homes and golf courses, expansion of farmland, deforestation, pollution) have negative impacts on the environment.